unilaiva/unilaiva-songbook/README.md

 There are also various 'Unilaiva no Astral' books, named `unilaiva-astral*.tex`.

-External packages are in `ext_packages` subdirectory.
+External packages are in `tex/ext_packages` subdirectory.
 This currently includes only the `songs` package and it's documentation.

 The compilation script will place the final PDF files in the `result` directory.